Best AI Document Review Tools with Citations (2026)

 The schema-first vendors quote per-page rates.
 The LLM-grounded vendors quote per-token.
 Both omit the labour line that dominates real budgets.
 We use a four-line TCO model that any procurement team can fill in for their own corpus.

-Line 1, Processing.
-Pages × per-page rate (or tokens × per-token rate).
-Easy to source from the rate card.
-This is what the sales deck shows.
+The first line is processing: pages times per-page rate, or tokens times per-token rate.
+This is easy to source from the rate card and is what the sales deck shows.

-Line 2, Labelling.
-New templates × labelled examples per template × minutes per example × loaded labour rate.
-Schema-first platforms need 50–150 examples per new template variant for production-grade F1, at 4–8 minutes per example.
-A finance team onboarding 12 new vendor invoice templates in a year is committing 60–240 hours of labelling labour they were not warned about.
+The second line is labelling: new templates times labelled examples per template times minutes per example times loaded labour rate.
+Schema-first platforms need 50-150 examples per new template variant for production-grade F1, at 4-8 minutes per example.
+A finance team onboarding 12 new vendor invoice templates in a year is committing 60-240 hours of labelling labour they were not warned about.

-Line 3, Review.
-Pages × review rate × minutes per review × loaded labour rate.
+The third line is review: pages times review rate times minutes per review times loaded labour rate.
 Even at 96% F1, every page needs a sampling review, and any field flagged below confidence threshold needs full human correction.
-We modelled 5% sampling at 90 seconds per page; teams targeting compliance review 100% of pages.
+We modelled 5% sampling at 90 seconds per page.
+Teams targeting compliance review inspect 100% of pages.

-Line 4, Drift recovery.
-Templates that drift × incidents per quarter × hours per incident × loaded labour rate.
-Schema-first platforms incur 4–12 hours per template variant when a vendor changes their layout.
-LLM-grounded platforms typically incur 0–2 hours because the model adapts on context.
+The fourth line is drift recovery: templates that drift times incidents per quarter times hours per incident times loaded labour rate.
+Schema-first platforms incur 4-12 hours per template variant when a vendor changes their layout.
+LLM-grounded platforms typically incur 0-2 hours because the model adapts on context.

 For a midsize accounts-payable team processing 50,000 invoices per year across 80 vendor templates, our model puts the Year-1 TCO of a Google Document AI deployment at $182,000 against the rate-card-only quote of $114,000, a 60% gap that is the typical surprise in the second budget cycle.
 Atlas, Claude Projects, and NotebookLM compress lines 2 and 4 nearly to zero in exchange for slightly higher per-page processing cost, which is why the LLM-grounded options win on TCO at moderate scale even when they look expensive on the rate card.